 Email email@example.com or stop by Fanning 105.

 I think my audit is wrong.
 What do I do?

 Here are common issues and solutions.
 Please contact your adviser or the Registrar’s office for more help.

 - My major/minor/concentration is wrong or missing.
 Complete a Major/Minor Declaration form, get signatures, and return the form to the Registrar’s office.
 Once the information is hand-entered into Banner, Degree Works will show the change.

 How do I calculate my major GPA?
-What is the “provisional” GPA on my audit?

 Please contact your department for details on calculating your major GPA.
 Degree Works displays a GPA in your major block.
 It's a starting point as it does not include all possible coursework that could be used toward your major requirements.
 Additional information about major GPA calculation for Academic Honors can be found here.